qiskit-community/qiskit-experiments/docs/tutorials/custom_experiment.rst

 Writing a custom experiment
 ===========================

 Qiskit Experiments is designed to be easily customizable.
+If you would like to run an experiment that's similar to an existing experiment in the :doc:`library <apidocs/library>`, you can subclass the existing experiment and analysis classes.
+You can also write your own experiment class from the ground up by subclassing the :class:`.BaseExperiment` class.
+We will discuss both cases in this tutorial.

-To create an experiment subclass based on either the :class:`.BaseExperiment` class or an existing experiment, you should:
+In general, to subclass :class:`.BaseExperiment` class, you should:

 - Implement the abstract :meth:`.BaseExperiment.circuits` method.
   This should return a list of :class:`~qiskit.QuantumCircuit` objects defining